 There are also restrictions on weight: If you tow a small trailer without brakes, the weight of the trailer is limited to 50% of the kerb weight of the car or 750kg, whichever is less.
 When towing larger trailers that have brakes fitted, the weight of the trailer should not exceed 85% of the kerb weight of the towing vehicle as a rule of thumb.

 Bear in mind that trailers often sit idle for ages and are then immersed in salt water before sitting idle again.
 It’s a recipe for rust and wheel bearings are always vulnerable.

 Keep track of when the trailer was last serviced and leave nothing to chance.
 Check the ball hitch mechanism is working correctly and once you’ve hooked up the light board, make sure that it’s working correctly.
 Remember to attach the safety lanyard and also raise the jockey wheel.

 Make sure everything is lashed down safely and, if there is an outboard on the back, make sure you have tilted it up and the propeller is covered.
 Once on the road, remember that the speed limit is 60mph if you’re towing.

 Preparing to launch

-Much like towing, it’s fair to say, that it can also be pretty stressful if you don’t know what you’re doing.
-Many of us will have witnessed some fairly unorthodox methods of launching - the classic being unhitching of boat from car followed by said boat rolling uncontrollably down slipway.
+Much like towing, it’s fair to say, that launching can also be pretty stressful if you don’t know what you’re doing.
+Many of us will have witnessed some fairly unorthodox methods - the classic being unhitching the boat from car followed by the boat rolling uncontrollably down slipway.

 This kind of thing really should be avoided at all costs so here are a few useful tips to ensure that launch and recovery are hitch free.